fjolnir/DatabaseKit/README.markdown

 	@interface Person : ARBase
 		@property(readwrite, assign) NSString *firstName, *lastName
 	@end

+and the implementation:

+	@implementation Person
+		@dynamic firstName, lastName
+	@end

-and that's it.
+That's it.
 Now we can get people like so:

 	NSArray *people = [Person find:ARFindAll];